Murat Reis Mosque: Architecture

 The mosque is located at the bend of the main road that leads from the harbor to the beach.

-The prayer hall of the Murat Reis Mosque has a square flood plan, and is adorned with a dome, while the gallery and the tip of the minaret are plastered.
-In front on the northwestern side a portico stands which is composed of three arches that support the wooden ceiling, in accordance with the first type of Bursa that many Turkish mosques were designed.
-The mosque is rather in urgent need of restoration.
+The prayer hall of the former mosque has a square floor plan, and is adorned with a dome, while the gallery and the tip of the minaret are plastered.
+A portico stands in front on the northwestern side, composed of three arches that support the wooden ceiling, in accordance with the first type of Bursa that many Turkish mosques were designed.
+As of 2008 the mosque was in need of restoration.

-The wooden minbar is placed o the right of the mihrab, itself a semicircular recess surrounded by two stone columns remarkably devoid of any written text, although it is possible that such text existed once and was later subjected to vandalism.
+The wooden minbar is placed to the right of the mihrab, itself a semicircular recess surrounded by two stone columns remarkably devoid of any written text, although it is possible that such text existed once and was later subjected to vandalism.

-In the yard, an Ottoman cemetery surrounds the building, in which the tombs of Murat Reis and other significant dignitaries can still be seen today.
-Three officers of Suleiman, who seem to have died during the conquest of the island in 1522, are also buried there, indicating that the area was used as a graveyard a full century before the Murat Reis Mosque was erected.
+In the yard, an Ottoman cemetery surrounds the building, in which the tombs of Murat Reis and other significant dignitaries can be seen.
+Three officers of Suleiman, who seem to have died during the conquest of the island in 1522, are also buried there, indicating that the area was used as a graveyard a full century before the mosque was erected.